FabricMC/fabric-docs/develop/items/custom-data-components.md

 title: Custom Data Components
 description: Learn how to add custom data to your items using the new 1.20.5 component system.
 authors:
-  - MattiDragon
+  - mattidragon
-  - Romejanic
+  - romejanic
-  - SolidBlock-cn
+  - solidblock-cn
 authors-nogithub:
   - terra
 ---